larscom/storage-manager-chrome/README.md

 - Typing a keyword with '!' will return results that exclude that keyword. (e.g. '!keyword')

 Q : Why can't i remove certain cookies like '_ga'?
-A : Cookies like '_ga' are cookies that belong to google and can't be removed. (even if you could, they would be created back instantly)
+A : Cookies like '_ga' are cookies that belong to google and will be created back instantly if removed..